 - Create a blank chart (Dashboards > Create Chart) or open an existing chart.

-Click the icon located to the left of a query line:
+Click the wizard icon located to the left of the query line:

-The Query Wizard dialog displays and you can begin selecting an available recipe.
-If the associated query line already has a ts() expression populated, then this query is applied as a base query within the Query Wizard.
+The Query Wizard dialog displays and you can select an available recipe.
+If the query line is already populated with a ts() expression, then that query is used as a base query by the Query Wizard.

 Using the Query Wizard

-Each recipe requires you to enter a base ts() expression.
-This means that you must identify the set of data to associate with the recipe with before using the Query Wizard.
-Some advanced recipes require knowledge of tags (e.g. source and point) or event parameters (e.g. name and severity).
-These recipes clearly display the additional parameters needed in order to complete the recipe.
+Each recipe requires that you enter a base ts() expression.
+You have to identify the set of data to associate with the recipe before you start using Query Wizard.
+Some advanced recipes require knowledge of tags (source tags and point tags) or event parameters such as name and severity.
+These recipes display which additional parameters are needed for recipe completion.